kelvinyap2014/simple-cdk/README.md

 The CDK script generates the following components in AWS

+ * One S3 bucket
+ * One SQS queue
+ * One DynamoDB table
+ * One VPC
  * One ECS cluster
- * One VPC
  * Two Fargate services
- * One S3 bucket
- * One DynamoDB table
- * One SQS service

 By default, we do not provision VPC, ECS Cluster and Fargate Services to AWS.
 That costs $16 for 2 days of testing on AWS Free Tier.
 To enable these provisions, un-comment `this.provisionVPC()` in `simple-cdk-stack.ts`.
 A cost effective approach for learning on AWS Free Tier could be just to enable some core services like SQS, S3 and DynamoDB.
-Then, make use of the `Docker Compose` environment described in the `Local integration testing` section with AWS configurations.
+Then, test locally with AWS configurations.

 ## Useful commands for Simple CDK